alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

    support private queries from resolvers")
  * by identified nameserver ("the nameserver `a.ns.example.net` supports private queries from resolvers")
- * by IP address ("any namservers that resolve to 192.0.2.13 support private queries from resolvers")
+ * by IP address ("any nameservers that resolve to 192.0.2.13 support private queries from resolvers")

 Note that if there is no signal for availability, recursors could